 In 2013, the Cerena™ TMS device (eNeura Therapeutics) was granted a de novo 510(k) classification by FDA for the acute treatment of pain associated with migraine headache with aura.
 Warnings, precautions, and contraindications include the following:

 The de novo 510(k) review process allows novel products with moderate or low-risk profiles and without predicates which would ordinarily require premarket approval as a class III device to be down-classified in an expedited manner and brought to market with a special control as a class II device.

 Also, see the Vagus Nerve Stimulation medical policy.

-POLICYTranscranial magnetic stimulation of the brain is considered investigational as a treatment of depression and other psychiatric/neurologic disorders such as, but not limited to, schizophrenia or migraine headaches.
+Transcranial magnetic stimulation of the brain is considered investigational as a treatment of depression and other psychiatric/neurologic disorders such as, but not limited to, bipolar disorder, schizophrenia, obsessive-compulsive disorder, or migraine headaches.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 For FEP subscribers, transcranial magnetic stimulation (TMS) of the brain may be considered medically necessary to treat the symptoms of major depressive disorder (MDD) in patients with treatment-resistant depression (TRD) who have failed at least one antidepressant medication and are currently not on any antidepressant therapy.